Privacy Policy

 Special Offers and Updates

-We may send all new website registered users a welcoming email to verify password and username.
-Established users who consent to do so will occasionally receive information on products, services, urgent issues, and our newsletter.
-Out of respect for privacy, users may opt to stop receiving these types of communications at any time.
-Please see the Choice/Opt-out Section.
+Newly registered users may receive a welcoming email to verify their password and username.
+With consent, established users may also receive occasional updates on products, services, urgent issues, and our newsletter.
+Users may opt out of these communications at any time.

 Newsletter/Marketing Communications

-Our newsletters and marketing communications include updates on our latest projects, victories, and giving opportunities.
-We will send electronic newsletters or other marketing communications only to those who have expressly requested them or granted permission for such contacts through their preferred channel(s).
+Our newsletters and marketing communications provide updates on our projects, victories, and giving opportunities.
+We send these communications only to those who have expressly requested them or given permission to be contacted.
+Subscribers may opt out at any time.

 Service Announcements